Lombra/elite-api-docs/docs/Introduction.md

 - Note a new ShipTargetted event is generated after using KillWarrantScanner, with updated bounty for target

-- Note the MissionRedirected mission name now has any trailing “_name” removed
+- Note the MissionRedirected mission name now has any trailing "_name" removed

 - Added MyReputation in faction list in FsdJump and Location events

-- Added “FSDTarget” event when selecting a starsystem to jump to
+- Added "FSDTarget" event when selecting a starsystem to jump to

 - Added MissionID to cargo to indicate if it is mission-related: in Cargo, CollectCargo, EjectCargo events